The post that delves into the details of what you need to know about Shared Ownership and explains why I decided against it.

 be an existing shared owner looking to move.

 There may also be specific eligibility criteria depending on the property or the housing association.
-Some Shared Ownership properties can be pretty expensive (especially the swanky new-builds in London) so also have a minimum income criteria.
+Some Shared Ownership properties can be pretty expensive (especially the swanky new-builds in London).
+So they also have a minimum income criteria.

 I remember seeing one that had a minimum income requirement of £85,000, leading to a ludicrously narrow group of people that would be eligible.
 And as an aside, schemes to help households with £85,000-90,000 incomes is arguably not really helping to make properties affordable.